Joe Thomas (linebacker): Dallas Cowboys (second stint)

-On March 21, 2018, Thomas signed a two-year deal with the Dallas Cowboys.
+On March 21, 2018, Thomas signed a two-year deal with the Cowboys.
 He was a backup linebacker, appearing in 10 games, after suffering a foot injury in the Week 5 game against the Houston Texans and missing next four games.
 He posted 6 tackles (one for loss), one quarterback pressure and 5 special teams tackles (sixth on the team).

 In 2019, he appeared in 15 games with 2 starts, playing mostly on special teams.
 He registered 36 tackles, one quarterback pressure, one forced fumble, one pass deflection and 5 special teams tackles (tied for fifth on the team).
 He had a season-high 6 tackles in the third game against the Miami Dolphins.
 He made 3 tackles, one quarterback pressure, one pass breakup, one forced fumble and 2 special teams tackles in the fourteenth game against the Chicago Bears.
 He made his first start as a Cowboy in place of an injured Vander Esch in the fourteenth game against the Los Angeles Rams, tallying 2 tackles before leaving with a knee injury.
 He started again in the next game against the Philadelphia Eagles.
 He was declared inactive with a knee injury in the season finale against the Washington Redskins.

 On March 31, 2020, Thomas re-signed with the Cowboys.
 He was released on September 6, 2020, but re-signed the next day.
 He stepped in when starter Leighton Vander Esch suffered an injury in the first quarter of the season opener against Los Angeles Rams.
 He started the next 4 games at middle linebacker, after Vander Esch was placed on the injured reserve list.
 He had a career-high 12 tackles (one for loss) in the second game against the Atlanta Falcons.
 He finished with 43 tackles (3 for loss), 2 passes defensed and 5 quarterback pressures in 15 games with 4 starts.

 Houston Texans

 Thomas signed a one-year contract with the Houston Texans on March 22, 2021.
 He was released on October 16, 2021.
+He appeared in 5 games with 2 starts, making 10 defensive tackles and 2 special teams tackles.

 Baltimore Ravens

 On October 19, 2021, Thomas was signed to the Baltimore Ravens practice squad.
+He appeared in 2 games and had one tackle.

 Chicago Bears

 On March 1, 2022, Thomas signed a one-year contract with the Chicago Bears.
-He was released on August 31, 2022 and signed to the practice squad the next day.
+He was released on August 31, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on September 27.
+He appeared in 15 games with 9 starts at outside linebacker, after Roquan Smith was traded and other players were injured.
+He posted 61 defensive tackles (4 for loss), one sack, 2 passes defensed, one fumble recovery and 4 special teams tackles.
+He wasn't re-signed after the season.